andrewfowlie/thermal_funcs/README.md

 This is slightly more involved.
 This may work in Linux if `math` is in your `PATH`:

-    make math.exe
+    make mathematica

 But otherwise you may have to tweak the `./src/makefile` variable `MATH_INC` for the locations of your `wscc` linker and `wstp.h` header file.
 You can find this on any platform in Mathematica from `FileNameJoin[{$InstallationDirectory, "SystemFiles", "Links", "WSTP", "DeveloperKit", $SystemID, "CompilerAdditions"}]`.

 Then within Mathematica,